-Before an individual can properly engage in reflective practice it is suggested that three personal attributes need to be present [Dewey 1916]
+Before an individual can properly engage in reflective practice, three personal attributes need to be present [Dewey 1916].

 This occurs when the teacher is approachable and flexible and when the teacher has developed an understanding of the effect of their own actions on other’s learning.

 Many teachers already ask themselves these types of searching questions.
 It is often useful to use like-minded ringing teachers to interact with for this type of reflective practice.
-However, sometimes a teacher is in a situation where he or she in unable to collaborate with others.
+However, sometimes a teacher is in a situation where they are unable to collaborate with others.
 In this situation the like-minded group might be friends or other ringers.
 Discussion with like-minded people can generate insight and provide an alternative perspective on the situation.
 So if you do not think much about your teaching why not start discussing teaching with others, you may find it helps your teaching skills to improve.

 A book for any ringing teacher, covering the “how to” from the first bell handling lesson to teaching someone how to ring their first method.